wduraes/Workshops/Embedded Development IoT/LED-Light/readme.md

 ## Adafruit.IO: Create the Topics/Feeds and Dashboard elements

-Visit https://io.adafruit.com log in with your account and click on the top menu Feeds:
+Visit https://io.adafruit.com log in with your account.

+Click on the top menu `Feeds`:

-1. Create a new feed/topic: led
+1. Create a new feed/topic: `led`

+Click on the top menu `Dashboards`:

+1. Click on `LED Control` to access this dashboard
-1. Click on Dashboards and open the Dashboard: LED Control
+1. Click on the top right cogwheel icon, then `create a new block` to:
-1. Add a toggle ON/OFF connected to the led topic
+   1. Add a toggle ON/OFF connected to the `led` topic

 ## Breadboard Setup